 Least Passionate Fans (don't show up and don't care): Atlanta Braves

-Ten Teams I Like (in order): Atlanta, Kansas City, Chicago Cubs, Boston, Detroit, Baltimore, Milwaukee, Chicago White Sox, St. Louis, Cleveland
+Ten Teams I Like (in order): Atlanta, Kansas City, Boston, Chicago Cubs, Detroit, Baltimore, Milwaukee, Chicago White Sox, St. Louis, Seattle

-Ten Teams That Are So-So (in order): Seattle, Los Angeles Angels, Oakland, Texas, Tampa Bay, Cincinnati, Colorado, Houston, San Diego, Pittsburgh
+Ten Teams That Are So-So (in order): Cleveland, Los Angeles Angels, Oakland, Texas, Tampa Bay, Cincinnati, Colorado, San Diego, Pittsburgh, Arizona

-Ten Teams I Hate (in order): Philadelphia, New York Mets, Los Angeles Dodgers, New York Yankees, Miami, Toronto, Washington, Minnesota, San Francisco, Arizona
+Ten Teams I Hate (in order): Philadelphia, New York Mets, Los Angeles Dodgers, Houston, New York Yankees, Miami, Toronto, Washington, Minnesota, San Francisco

 Ten Memorable Braves Moments In Person